OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/intro/creating-files.md

 <!-- // process: Have to hit `i` to be able to instert text, even before copy pasting -->

-Hit `i` to get into 'insert mode' now we can start entering text!
+Hit `i` to get into 'insert mode', now we can start entering text!

 The controls of insert mode should be quite familiar if you've used notepad before.
-The keys will insert characters, the arrow keys will nagivate, and `home/end/pgup/pgdn` will behave accordingly.
+The keys will insert characters, the arrow keys provide nagivation, and `home/end/pgup/pgdn` will behave accordingly.

-Vim is based off modes.
+Vim is based on different modes.
 Entering characters and pasting with `ctrl-shift-v` will only work in **insert mode**.

 Vim begins in **normal mode**, where all keystrokes are interpreted as commands.
 So all the text you want to paste will be interpreted as commands, causing lots of unpredicatble changes to the file.